900 N. Klein, Room 223

 Oklahoma City, OK 73106

 Born in Oklahoma City and a member of the Comanche Indian Nation, Justin Ellis was raised in Yukon where he graduated high school in 1990.
 Justin attended the University of Oklahoma and became a member of the Phi Gamma Delta fraternity.
 He earned his Bachelor of Recreation with a minor in Psychology in 1994 from Southwestern Oklahoma State University.
-Justin and his wife Mary reside in Nichols Hills with their two sons.
-Justin works for Hunter Engineering Company where he has earned the President’s Club award 3 out of the last 7 years for his performance and dedication to his clients.
+Justin and his wife Mary reside in Nichols Hills with their three children.
+Justin owns an automotive equipment distribution company serving the State of Oklahoma.

 As a member of the United Methodist Church of the Servant, Justin’s first priority is his family.
 He has coached soccer, baseball, and basketball and enjoys spending time with his family at their farm in Temple, OK.